 Children are escorted by a member of staff at the end of lessons to the playground and collected for the next session.

 Lower Key Stage 2 children and Key Stage 1 children are collected by parents/guardians from the outside classroom doors.
-Older children can walk home if arrangements have been discussed with school and parents/guardians.
+Older children can walk home if travel plans have been submitted by parents/guardians.